mmesh/docs/docs/platform/iam/authorization.md

 ---
-title: "[IAM] Authorization"
+title: "Authorization"
 description: "mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users."
 tags:
   - users
+  - security
+  - auth
   - rbac
-  - security
 ---

 # Authorization

-mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users:
+mmesh implements an authorization system based on an extended RBAC model with two levels of control for the individual users:

 - Security Groups
-- User Roles
 - Access Control Lists (ACLs)

-Role-Based Access Control (RBAC) is a method to define authorization levels to regulate access to functions (write, read...) and resources (tenants, networks, subnets, nodes) based on the roles and groups you assign to the individual users within your mmesh account.
+Role-Based Access Control (RBAC) is a method to define authorization levels to regulate access to resources (tenants, networks, subnets, nodes) based on the roles and groups that you assign to the individual users within your mmesh account.

 ## Security Groups